There are many types of water marketed today. Some are promoted for the beneficial minerals they provide, while some for the added health benefits.

 Substances with a pH value of 0 are very acidic, while substances with a pH of 14 are very alkaline or basic.
 Alkaline substances are the opposite of their more acidic counterparts on the pH scale.
 Lemon juice is fairly acidic with a pH of 2, while ammonia is a moderately basic substance with a pH of around 11.
 Pure water is considered neutral and has a pH of 7 which is exactly in the center of the pH scale.
 The ph of tap water will be close to 7 but may be slightly higher depending on the presence of minerals.
 Many water suppliers also adjust the pH of the water to avoid corrosion in their distribution system.

 Alkaline water can also be manufactured through a process known as electrolysis.
 In electrolysis, an electrical current is put through the water in order to produce ions that are positively and negatively charged.
 Positively charged ions are more acidic, so they are removed from the water to produce water with a higher pH.
-Additional minerals and salts can be added to the water to further increase the alkalinity of the water, as well as add some taste.
+Additional essential minerals and salts can be added to the acidic water to further increase the alkalinity of the water, as well as add some taste.

 Modern marketing for alkaline water remains focused on the perceived health benefits that it provides.
-Alkaline water is now marketed as offering superior hydration, more energy, reduced acid reflux, better long-term bone health, weight loss and even protection against certain types of cancer.
+Alkaline water is now marketed as offering superior hydration, more energy, reduced acid reflux, better long-term bone health, weight loss, and even protection against certain types of cancer.

-At the heart of these claims is the idea that the alkalinity in the water you are consuming will counteract any acidity in your blood.
+Alkaline water has been known for offering superior hydration, beneficial minerals, more energy, reduced acid reflux, better long-term bone health, weight loss, and even protection against certain types of cancer.
+This is because cancer grows faster in an acidic environment and the alkalinity in the water you are consuming will counteract any acidity in your blood.
 However, a meta-analysis of research studies on the anti-cancer effects of a diet high in alkaline failed to find any research to support this assertion.

-If you’re concerned about the health impact of the water you drink there are great options available.
+If you’re concerned about the health impact of the water you drink there are other great options available.
 The best option is to filter your own water with a reverse osmosis filtration system.

 Reverse osmosis is the process of forcing water through a semipermeable barrier that contains very small pores.
-These pores allow water molecules to pass through, but keep out any larger contaminants.RO systems produce some of the most consistently clean, filtered drinking water while still remaining accessible and affordable for use in a home or business.
+These pores allow water molecules to pass through, but keep out any larger contaminants.RO water treatment systems produce some of the most consistently clean, filtered drinking water while still remaining accessible and affordable for use in a home or business.
 Here are a few of the core benefits of an RO system when compared to alkaline or other bottled water: